jsandevops/docker/dockervolumes/named/README.md

 > ` docker stop dockervolumesnamed `
 > ` docker ps `

-Conatiner should not exists anymore
+Container should not exists anymore

 ## Check if any volume exists:
 > ` docker volume ls `

 Yes, the volume with name *mynamedvolume* should still exist

-## Run the conatiner again with same volumn (-v option) for mynamedvolume as before:
+## Run the container again with same volumn (-v option) for mynamedvolume as before:
 > ` docker run -d --rm -p 9090:9090 --name=dockervolumesnamed -v mynamedvolume:/app dockervolumesnamed:1 `
 > ` curl localhost:9090/countries `